 highlights of operations

-For more than 20 years, Chevron, through its subsidiary Unocal Myanmar Offshore Co., Ltd., has worked with partners in Myanmar to spur economic growth and development.
+Chevron’s affiliate in Myanmar, Unocal Myanmar Offshore Co.
+Ltd. (UMOCL) has worked with partners in Myanmar for more than 25 years to spur economic growth and development.

-Our social investments in Myanmar focus on supporting community development through improving access to health care; initiating funds for communities to invest in renewable energy; strengthening local governance; promoting sustainable livelihoods; and enabling education and training opportunities.
+Our social investments in Myanmar focus on supporting community development through improving access to health care, initiating funds for communities to invest in renewable energy, enabling education and training opportunities, strengthening local governance, promoting sustainable livelihoods and supporting biodiversity.

 in the community

 Chevron affiliates (Chevron) have supported the people of Myanmar in developing sustainable solutions for their health, governance and economic vitality for more than two decades.